 Taking The Non-Linear Approach

 One excellent description is as follows, “the circular economy is restorative and regenerative by design.
 Relying on system-wide innovation, it aims to redefine products and services to design waste out, while minimizing negative impacts.
 Underpinned by a transition to renewable energy sources, the circular model builds economic, natural and social capital.” – Ellen MacArthur Foundation.

-The Circular Economy – Visualized
+The Circular Economy In Action